awkward/backbone.modal/README.md

 ### How to contribute

-To get started `grunt install` to install all dependencies.
+To get started `npm install` to install all dependencies.
 If you have any requests, please create an issue.
 If you're working on something yourself, make a pull request and we'll make sure to check it out to get in into the next release.

 ### Tests